Downloadable tools are available at the bottom of the page

 Simply because the need for cash rises with the increase in turnover while financial resources do not increase.

 Consequently, problems of financing growth and cash difficulties can appear, which can be controlled only with third-party contributions (banks, factoring, credit given by suppliers etc.).
+This will reduce the financial autonomy of the company.

 Go further with income statement intermediate balances

 These indicators help to determine if the company is profitable and to understand what the main factors are contributing to the net result (positive or negative).
 Is the company's business profitable or not?
-Is she burdened by financial costs, or is her net income temporarily improved by an exceptional profit?
+Is it burdened by financial costs, or is her net income temporarily improved by an exceptional profit?

 This analysis will help you not to get fooled by an "artificial" positive result or to stop your analysis based on a net loss but on an intrinsically profitable and viable business.